artur-gajewski/ContentEditable/README.md

 ```

 ###3.
+Why TEXTAREA and not a WYWIWYG editor?

+TEXTAREA is core HTML and provides a light and easy way to edit HTML code.
+ContentEditable is used to edit tag contents that are based on few words as well, so using a WYSIWYG editor for this is not very optimal approach.

+###4.
 Why is there no function to save to database out-of-the-box?

 My plans are to add such capability is a future version.
 Stay tuned!

-###4.
+###5.
 Are there any other future plans?

 Yes.
 I am planning on adding preview functionality so that you can preview the content before saving it.
 Also there will be nicer looking styles for the TEXTAREA editor.
 I will also implement a better looking modal for confirmation and messages instead of alert function.